Graduate Resource Guide Graduate Student Groups

 As you plan events, you must adhere to all State and University regulations for graduate student organizations.
 This includes registering your event with University Life.
 You are liable for what happens at the event, legally and according to the University Policy.

-Virtual Engagement & Events
+Virtual Events and Engagement

 There are a number of resources and tools available for groups planning virtual activities and engagement, including: